kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 For the code below, we've created a variable: length, which we'll use to constrain the shape to a rectangle of (length x length ) dimensions.
 The points must be ordered in clockwise direction, starting from point at the beginning of the shape, listing all intermediate vertices, and ending with s.endShape( CLOSE) if we want the shape to have a colored fill.

-Then we declare our PShape object:  s, and ini

 ![](/assets/Screen Shot 2018-09-04 at 1.47.47 PM.png)